 Painting the guitar

-Select the paint of your choice, not just the shade of the colour but also the type.
+Select the paint of your choice, not just the shade of the color but also the type.
 You have the option to go for the nitrocellulose or polyurethane lacquer.
-Our expert's advice to apply the primer and paint in 3-4 thin coats to ensure complete coverage and less dripping.
+Our expert's advice is to apply the primer and paint in 3-4 thin coats to ensure complete coverage and less dripping.
 Allow each coat to dry completely before applying the next.

 As the final step polish your guitar once the paint has completely dried off.
 Re-assemble your guitar and get to playing!